Skip to content

 A lot of the other client generators make obscure or obtuse code that is hard to pick apart and debug.

-Now, there is a suggestion that developers shouldn't have to look at this, and that is fair.
 But the reality doesn't match that expectation.
-Personally; we like to know what generated code is doing.
-We want to trust that it will work, and that we can adapt around it if needs be.
-An interesting quirk of any code generator is you can't always inspect the source when evaluating to use it.
+Personally, I like to know what generated code is doing.
+I want to trust that it will work, and that I can adapt around it if needed.
+An interesting quirk of any code generator is you can't always inspect the source when evaluating whether to use it.
 Any other tool - you'd just go to GitHub and have a read around, but you can't with code generators.

 So the code that is generated needs to be easy to understand.